cnuernber/cljs-lambda-gateway-example/README.md

 * scripts/compile-standalone - Here is where the magic is.
 This command works for Linux but I imagine various things need to change for Mac.
-Ask in the Clojurians/graal slack channel for more information about this script; it packages resources and has additions tools for postgres and httpkit's ssl engine as well as enabling http,https support.
+Ask in the Clojurians/graal slack channel for more information about this script; it packages resources and has additions for postgres and httpkit's ssl engine as well as enabling http,https support.